 In the heart of the old town of St. Gallen, just a few steps away from the Hotel Vadian, you will find the 16th century Pförtnerhof annex.
 The historical ambience of the venerable building paired with modern comfort will make your stay in the old town a special experience.

-In the Dependance you can choose between standard double rooms or the exclusive oriel rooms.
+In the Dependance you can choose between standard double rooms, exclusive oriel rooms that seem to float above the alley or - brand new - an apartment that sleeps 6.
 All rooms have shower/WC and free internet connection.
-On the ground floor there is a small hall, which is suitable for smaller family celebrations or company events in a special setting.
+On the ground floor there is a small meeting room, which is suitable for smaller family celebrations or company events in a special setting.

 The annex is located at Bankgasse 7, in the immediate vicinity of the Cathedral and the Abbey Library.
 All the sights of the old town can be easily reached on foot in a few minutes.